meker12/commerce-channels.en/help/amazon-channel/ineligible-listings.md

 ---
 title: Ineligible Listings
-description: Amazon Sales Channel provides the Ineligible tab to help you manage items are not eligible as a listing based on your current listing rules.
+description: Amazon sales channel provides the [!UICONTROL Ineligible] tab to help you manage items are not eligible as a listing based on your current listing rules.
 ---

 # Ineligible listings